zuberkhan690/assignment1/README.md

-# assignment1
+ASSIGNMENT 2:
-ASSIGNMENT 1: Module 2: Basic Python Concepts file names are task1.py and task2.py
+Module 3: Control Structures in Python added task 1 and 2